 - Convert – This just means turn your worksheet into something different.
 Really, the sky’s the limit.
 Just look at the worksheet and think about how you could change it into something more engaging.
 Two examples the presenter gave were learning games and Quizlet.
 I’ll send you the links.

 - Use alternatives – Sometimes you can ditch the worksheet altogether.
 Here you see a few ideas.
 Kids could create a poster or mind map to explain the concept.”

 “Hey, thanks!” said Ms. Sneed.
 “Stuff like this will be more engaging for my kids.
 And I like the less grading part too!”
 A big smile spread across her face.

 Reduce Grading to Simplify Your Life

 Teaching can take its toll.
 Instead of giving in to its many demands, look for ways to simplify your life.
 When you reduce grading, you’ll have time for other things.
+Furthermore, you won’t take so much work home with you.
 Are you looking for more time-saving ideas?
 Try this: Display.
 Don’t decorate.